Come and Sing / Play Workshop

 Saturday 19th January 2019

-Don’t miss this opportunity to explore music by Zelenka - referred to as Bach’s Catholic counterpart, his work is fresh and surprising.
-Zelenka’s musical language is similar to Bach’s, especially in its richness of contrapuntal harmonies but it also contains unexpected harmonic twists and chromatic movement.
+The 2019 Come and & Sing & Play explored music by Zelenka - referred to as Bach’s Catholic counterpart.
+His work is fresh and surprising, and his musical language is similar to Bach’s, especially in its richness of contrapuntal harmonies.
+However it also contains unexpected harmonic twists and chromatic movement.
 This mass is scored for four trumpets in addition to woodwind and strings and is full of varied musical ideas.
 It is known that Zelenka was held in high esteem by Bach.
 Just over half of Zelenka’s works have been recorded and he certainly deserves to be more widely known.

-We will also be studying the first chorus of Bach’s Ascension Oratorio, a work full of passionate spiritual yearning.
+We also studied the first chorus of Bach’s Ascension Oratorio, a work full of passionate spiritual yearning.
 The instrumentation is sumptuous and the opening chorus is bright and brilliant with dance-like features that enliven the texture.